OGGM/oggm.github.io/index.md

 workflow.
 We rely exclusively on publicly available data for calibration and validation.

-Please get in touch with us if you are interested in using or contributing to the model!
+Please [get in touch](#get-involved) with us if you are interested in using the model, or if you'd like to contribute to the project!

 ## Mission statement